Building a Great Manager: What Does It Take to Succeed As a New Manager?

 “Before my promotion, I was a good-to-excellent chemist.
 Now, I’m an okay chemist and an okay manager.”

 That’s typically what happens in the home services industry as well.
-A company takes their best Technician or Installer and makes them a Service or Install Manager.
-After all, they’ve been a successful Technician or Installer, shouldn’t they be able to “manage” these folks?
-Unfortunately, what usually happens is the company loses one of their top revenue producers and gains, at best, an “okay” manager.
+A company takes its best technician or installer and makes them a service or install manager.
+After all, they’ve been successful technicians or installers; shouldn’t they be able to manage these folks?
+Unfortunately, what usually happens is the company loses one of its top revenue producers and gains, at best, an okay manager.

-Why doesn’t a great worker make a great Manager?
+Why doesn’t a great worker make a great manager?
 A great worker usually has a plan – for themselves.
 They may be your most efficient and productive team member.
 Typically, they enjoy the control they have over their personal success.
-However, a Manager must have a plan for their team and understand how to get work done through others, instead of doing it all themselves.
-And Managers must also understand that everyone may work differently and be able to develop a personalized approach for each team member.
-This is a completely different skillset from what it takes to be a great individual worker.
-These skills must be developed for a team member to successfully make the transition from employee to Manager.
+However, a manager must have a plan for their team and understand how to get work done through others instead of doing it all themselves.
+Managers must also understand that everyone may work differently and be able to develop a personalized approach for each team member.
+This is a completely different skill set from what it takes to be a great individual worker.
+These skills must be developed for a team member to successfully make the transition from employee to manager.

 Why Do We Need Managers?

-One of the battle cries for every growing business should be to: “free the Owner up!”
-While you may think this statement is directed at smaller companies, it’s astonishing how many Owners of larger companies can’t relinquish control of parts of their business, whether out of fear, not knowing how, or feeling that they are the only ones who can “do it correctly.”
+One of the battle cries for every growing business should be: free the owner up!
+While you may think this statement is directed at smaller companies, it’s astonishing how many owners of larger companies can’t relinquish control of parts of their business, whether out of fear, not knowing how, or feeling that they are the only ones who can do it correctly.

 Young woman sitting at a desk in an office